2011 Minsk Metro bombing: Arrests

 Several people were arrested on 12 April and the facial composite of the bomber was released.
 Three possible motives of the terrorist attack were being investigated: as a destabilisation attempt, the action of an extremist anarchist organisation and the action of an unhealthy person.
 Following the arrests, the third motive was now considered the correct one, that the attack was an act of an unhealthy person.
 Through cooperation with Interpol, fingerprint evidence provided by the Belarusian Interior Ministry matched the fingerprints of the perpetrator of the Metro attack with prints from the Independence Day bombing in 2008.
 According to the investigation, the bomb was unique and the foreign investigators also expressed great interest in it.

 Lukashenko declared that they may have knowledge into who "ordered the attack".
 He also claimed they had admitted their guilt and described the investigation by the police and the Belarusian State Security Committee as a "brilliant operation".
 He claimed that they admitted they were also guilty for the Vitebsk and Independence Day attacks.
 He also said their motives remained unclear.
 It was reported that psychiatrists interviewed the prime suspect and that he said that he "enjoyed the suffering of others" and did not claim any political motives.
 However, they considered him sane.

 Two of the arrested suspects were Uladzislau Kavalyou and Dzmitry Kanavalau.
 Kavalyov was born and raised in Vitebsk by a single mother and moved to Minsk in 2010 where he got a job.
 On 10 April 2011 Kavalyov's friend Dzmitry Kanavalau came to Minsk to meet a girl he had met online.
 Kanavalau worked at a tractor factory in Vitebsk.
-Kanavalau rented an apartment in Minsk between April 10 and 13, 2011, which Kavalyov shared with him for those three days.
+Kanavalau rented an apartment in Minsk between 10 and 13 April 2011, which Kavalyov shared with him for those three days.

 Controversies

 Initial scepticism about the official version of events pointed out that there are no significant ethnic or religious divides in Belarus, nor any history of violent political opposition.
 Moreover, most of Lukashenko's opponents were either in prison or under surveillance by the Belarusian KGB.
 Andrei Soldatov, an analyst at Agentura.Ru, opined that organising and executing the bombing required specialised training and that "In Belarus there is no opposition group that has that kind of experience.
 Indeed, there doesn't seem to be anyone at all capable of doing that, if we exclude the authorities."

 The day after the bombing, president Lukashenko suggested that it might be linked to the Independence Day bombing three years earlier.
 The very next day, the two suspects had confessed to as much.

 The UN Security Council issues a standard statement whenever a UN member country suffers a terrorist attack.
 The choice of words in such statements are of serious importance.
-In this case, the United States insisted on qualifying it, and this was the first time the council has ever used such phrasing after an act of terror.
+In this case, the United States insisted on qualifying it as an "apparent terrorist attack", and this was the first time the council has ever used such phrasing in its response to an act of terror.